visheshgupta08071992/AutomationAndDSANotes/OOPSInJava.md

 ---

 ### **4. Polymorphism** (https://www.javatpoint.com/runtime-polymorphism-in-java)
 Same name different implementation.
-This can be achieved through method overloading (compile-time polymorphism) and method overriding (runtime polymorphism).</br> </br> **Method Overloading:** Same method name with different parameters.Metho Overloading represents Compile Time Polymorphism.
+This can be achieved through method overloading (compile-time polymorphism) and method overriding (runtime polymorphism).</br> </br> **Method Overloading:** Same method name with different parameters.Method Overloading represents Compile Time Polymorphism.
 A class can have multiple methods with same name but differnt no or Type of Paramters, A Compiler knows which method would be called based on the passed paramter .
-This choice is made during compilation, which is why it's called "compile-time polymorphism."</br> </br> **Method Overriding:** A subclass provides a specific implementation of a method that is already defined in its superclass.
+This choice is made during compilation, which is why it's called "compile-time polymorphism."</br> </br> **Method Overriding:** A subclass provides a specific implementation of a method that is already defined in its superclass i.e Two Methods having exactly same name,same no and type of parameters but different implementation.Method Overriding represents Run Time Polymorphism.
+In runtime polymorphism, Compiler is not able to decide the invoked method instead the determination of the method to be called is based on the object being referred to by the reference variable.

 **Example of Method Overloading (Compile-time Polymorphism):**